Find Grad Schools

 60 Yearly Graduations

 Purdue University - Main Campus comes in at #2 on our list of the most popular colleges offering master's degrees in air transport.
 Roughly 46,600 attend the school each year.
 The average in-state tuition for full-time undergraduates is $9,718 per year, while in-state graduate students, on average, pay $9,718 per year.
 During the most recent year for which we have data, 60 people received their master's degree in air transport from Purdue.
-Around 22% of these students were from an underrepresented racial-ethnic group, and 22% were women.
-Data shows that Purdue graduates that hold this degree go on to make a median salary of $85,493.
+About 20% of this group were women, and 22% were students from an underrepresented racial-ethnic group.

 44 Yearly Graduations

 The 3rd most popular school in the country for air transport majors who are seeking their master's degree is Embry-Riddle Aeronautical University - Daytona Beach.
 Roughly 8,700 attend the school each year.
-The average in-state tuition for full-time undergraduates is $40,680 per year, while in-state graduate students, on average, pay $20,340 per year.
+The average in-state tuition for full-time undergraduates is $38,976 per year, while in-state graduate students, on average, pay $19,488 per year.
 During the most recent year for which we have data, 44 people received their master's degree in air transport from Embry-Riddle Daytona Beach.
-Of these students, 32% were women and 13% were members of underrepresented racial-ethnic groups.
-Embry-Riddle Aeronautical University - Daytona Beach air transport graduates who receive their master's degree go on to jobs earning a median salary of $85,493.
+About 30% of this group were women, and 8% were students from an underrepresented racial-ethnic group.

 #4